 NOTE: WordPress has some peculiar behavior around metadata keys.
 Multiple metadata keys for a post can have the same name.

-The name of the meta key to retrieve.
+$key string optional The name of the meta key to retrieve.
 By default, returns data for all keys associated to the post.
 Meta keys are case-sensitive.
-Default value: ”

-Whether to return a single value.
-Default value: false
+$single bool optional Whether to return a single value.

 Add a Meta Box